borkweb/osx-desktop-rotation/README.md

 ## Setup Compy Backgrounds

-### Prepare "Family Mode"
+### Prepare default folder.
+I call it "cool"
-The "cool" option is "Family Mode".
 To set this up, do this:

 ````
 cd ~/Pictures